Cardypro/StructureAnalyzer/README.md

 > pymol StructureAnalyzer_clean.py

 Pymol should start now.
 Type
-> StructureAnalyzer("PDB-code", "Ligand code", cutoff, autocompile = True/False)
+> StructureAnalyzer("PDB-code", "Ligand code", cutoff)

 e.g.
-> StructureAnalyzer("6hn0", "DIF", 3.8, autocompile = True)
+> StructureAnalyzer("6hn0", "DIF", 3.8)

 to analyze the interactions of the PDB entry named [6HN0](https://www.rcsb.org/structure/6hn0) with Diclofenac within a cutoff range of 3.8 angstrom around the Diclofenac.

-In the current version (24th March 2020) the program produces a .tex file and prints the SMILES for your ligand.
+The produced .mrv-file can be found in the /Output directory.
+You can open the file using MarvinSketch.
+The interactions are represented by orange lines by default.
+The names of the residues are connected to the corresponding residue by a thin grey line so you can easily rearange them in a aesthetical way.

 ## Short Documentation